Get connected to get ahead

-With surveys showing that up to 85 per cent of jobs are now gained through networking, job seekers in today's competitive job market can increase their chances of landing their next role by growing and leveraging their social and professional networks.
-This is everything you need to know about networking to take your career to the next level.
+With surveys showing that up to 85% of jobs are now gained through networking, job seekers in today's competitive job market can increase their chances of landing their next role by growing and leveraging their social and professional networks.
+This article explains everything you need to know about networking, to take your career to the next level.

 Why is networking so important?